10 Best Trackpads

 Choosing the best trackpads for your setup comes down to how you work: Mac users chasing gesture precision, Windows users wanting a clutter-free desk, or anyone who needs a portable pointing surface for a laptop or tablet.
 The lineup below spans premium Apple Magic Trackpads, multi-OS wireless options, and compact wired models, so you can match surface size, connectivity, and gesture support to the way you actually use your computer.

 Each trackpad was scored using a compound model that weighs relevance to the main keyword, concrete features named in the listing title, average star rating, total review count, recent purchase momentum, and value relative to category peers.
 Amazon's Choice and Best Seller badges, special offers, and other listing labels were treated as supporting signals.
-Price and current Amazon listing detail data were used only as internal ranking inputs and are not surfaced in the copy.
+Price and price data were used only as internal ranking inputs and are not surfaced in the copy.
 Products were then sorted from highest to lowest compound score.

 Advertising Disclosure Beverly House Estate participates in affiliate programs, including the Amazon Associates Program.
 We may earn a commission when you buy through links on this site, at no extra cost to you.